TiciaChance/swift-arrayIteration-readme/README.md

 // Hello Jessica
 ```

 This examples starts with a familiar array initialization, but then instead of using the `print` command for each value in the array, says that `for` each value in the `friends` array, process the instructions in-between the `{}` symbols, which are called 'curly brackets' or 'mustaches'.
-In this example these instructions print the current value of `friend`, or the value of the current index in the `friends` array.
+In this example these instructions print the current value of `friend`, or the value of the current index in the `friends` array, in the order they appear in the array.

 As `friends` is an array of type String, the type of `friend` will also be a String, and you can confirm this by typing the example above into a playground and _option + clicking_ `friend`.